Currently open trip for 2020:

 The Tour de France has been running through the Alps for nearly a century and the cycling community holds many of the big climbs as being iconic or at least historic.
 In Summer, these climbs are populated by slow moving riders making their own pilgrimages to the tops of many great 'Cols'.
 There surrounding valleys are also marked by dozens of lesser-known but beautiful Alpine climbs.
 The towns and villages are very welcoming to cyclists who bring in much-needed revenue to the bars, restaurants, hotels and cafés, not to mention to the cycle hire and repair shops.
 The Alps really are a World-class cycling playground.

 How does a long weekend work?

 Well, firstly, YOUR BIKES DON'T FLY!!!
 We load your bikes up in the UK into our custom-fitted bike trailer and then take them down ahead of you the day before you travel.
 We meet you from your luggage-free morning flight at Lyon airport, and transfer you to the start of 4 days of riding in the Alps (you can be riding by lunchtime), then after your day 4 ride we drop you back at the airport for your evening flight.
 Then we drive your bikes safely back to you the next day.

 Price: For long weekends the price is just £695pp for groups of 8 people, or £795pp for groups of 6 people.
 For longer trips add around £150/person/day for groups of 8, £200/person/day for groups of 5/6.

-Includes transport of your own bikes and luggage to/from the UK, plus your transfers to/from Lyon airport and your bed & breakfast in a great little hotel.
+Includes transport of your own bikes and luggage to/from the UK, plus your transfers to/from Lyon airport and your bed & breakfast in shared rooms in a great little hotel.